 If you are speaking one of the above, then you can it set it up for Flo this way:

 For iPhones, please navigate to Menu > Settings > Change language and select the required one there.
-After that double-press on the round iPhone button and remove Flo from the memory by swiping it up.
-After you re-open Flo, the correct language will be displayed.
+After that remove Flo from the memory.
+After you reopen Flo, the correct language will be displayed.